frconil/jekyll/_posts/2013-11-08-quick-syntax-check-for-puppet-manifests.md

 title: Quick syntax check for puppet manifests
 tags: Puppet Git
 layout: post
-summary: Git is fast, but not so fast that you can test everything on your puppetmaster.
-Let's also admit that testing for syntax errors post-commit is bad form, and the more testing you do ahead of a commit, the better.
 ---

 Git is fast, but not so fast that you can test everything on your puppetmaster.
 Let's also admit that testing for syntax errors post-commit is bad form, and the more testing you do ahead of a commit, the better.